SimShaker-for-Aviators/SimShaker-for-Aviators-Releases/README.md

 The file can be found at the bottom of the Changelog in the asses section, it's something like SimShaker.for.Aviators.Beta.Installer.vX.Y.Z.zip.

+## Update your SimShaker for Aviators installation
+Once you installed a stable or beta version, SSA will automatically check for new releases.
+This behavior can be disabled in the settings.
+Please be aware, that you stay in your current track.
+So if you use the beta, SSA will check for a new beta release, vice versa for stable installations.

 ## Bugs and feature requests
 Have a bug or a feature request?
 Please first search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/SimShaker-for-Aviators/SimShaker-for-Aviators-Releases/issues).

 ## SimShaker Community
 Get in touch with the developer and users around the world.
 Discuss ideas, get help and have fun: